Hyuain/rust-os/docs/s2-vga_buffer.md

 }
 ```

-To use the struct, we can simply create a instance, and call its methods:
+To use the struct, we can simply create an instance, and call its methods:

 ```rust
 pub fn print_something() {